-Several pesticides like spray give fast results and kill pests easily.
-But despite their benefits, the pesticide can be reckless to both humans and the environment.
-Numerous chemicals are present in pesticides that can linger in the environment for years and are prone to toxicity.
+Several pesticides, like spray, give fast results and kill pests quickly.
+But despite their benefits, pesticides can be reckless to humans and the environment.
+Numerous chemicals are present in pesticides that can linger in the background for years and are prone to toxicity.

-While some other pesticides which are only intended to affect pests may also be dangerous for animals and birds for example if a bird consumes an insect that is killed by insecticide may be poisoned.
+While some other pesticides only intended to affect pests may also be dangerous for animals and birds; for example, if a bird consumes an insect that is killed by insecticide may be poisoned.

 Pesticide Impact on Health

-Pesticide can take the form of liquid, powder, spray, and solid and can easily affect your body by just touching your face, body, rubbing your eyes after using the pesticide.
-Inhale pesticide vapor, spray, or particles.
-Be in direct touch with pesticide-affected cloths or touch the surface which is pesticide-treated.
+Pesticides can be liquid, powder, spray, or solid.
+They can easily affect your body by touching your face or body and rubbing your eyes after using the pesticide: Inhale pesticide vapor, mist, or particles.
+Be in direct touch with pesticide-affected cloths or touch the pesticide-treated surface.

-Pesticide can cause short-term (acute) as well as long-term (chronic) effects on human health.
+Pesticides can cause short-term (acute) and long-term (chronic) effects on human health.

 1. Acute (immediate) Health Effect

-Immediate health effect which we have by pesticides is irritation in the throat, nose, skin causes burning, itching, rashes, and blisters.
+The immediate health effect of pesticides is irritation in the throat, nose, and skin, which causes burning, itching, rashes, and blisters.

-It can also cause headaches, nausea, dizziness, and blurred vision, in some cases due to pesticides a person can have diarrhea, sweating, and stomach cramps.
+It can also cause headaches, nausea, dizziness, and blurred vision.
+In addition, in some cases, a person can have diarrhea, sweating, and stomach cramps due to pesticides.

 In some cases, pesticide poisoning has the same symptoms as colds or flu.

-Since the pesticide-related illness causes the same symptom as the usual illness so pesticide poisoning is underreported.
+Since pesticide-related illness causes the same symptom as usual, pesticide poisoning is underreported.

 Pesticide poisoning's immediate (acute) symptoms are not severe enough that one may need medical attention.